TedHusted/awake/awake.md/awake.md

 Marquez sits up straight as special reports are rare.

-“Earlier this week, the social media platform Pulse released an update to its AI assistant, Ally.
+“Earlier this week, the social media platform Pulse released an update to its SI agent, Ally.
 The update is exceeding the highest expectations of its members.
-The results may be significant enough to warrant an OASA inquiry to see if the breakthrough can be shared with the AI community.”
+The results may be significant enough to warrant an OSSA inquiry to see if the breakthrough can be shared with the SI community.”

 Keeping his elbow on the table, Noah raises his hand shoulder-high to attract the attention of Dr. Martique, who then looks his way.